F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 | as-set    | 6 | 9  | 12 | 14 |

-Since we know that the `bfs` is guaranteed to find the optimal path, we can examine that row in Table \ref{length} to determine the correct optimal values for each problem.
-The following algorithms were able to find the optimal path for all problems:
+Since we know that the `bfs` is guaranteed to find the optimal path, we can examine the `bfs` results in Table \ref{length} to know the correct optimal values for each problem.
+As such, we can state that the following algorithms were able to find the optimal path for all problems:

 `bfs`, `ucs`, `as-unmet`, `as-max`, and `as-set`.